frost-tb-voo/mastodon-http-local/README.md

 - INSTANCE, is a directory name for the creating mastodon instance
   - installation path.
 The persistent data would be written here.
   - the prefix of container and network names become this value.
-- MSTDN_SUBNET, is a subnet of docker network which the creating instance belongs
+- MSTDN_SUBNET, is a subnet of docker network where the creating instance belongs to
   - the specified value must not be in use by other docker containers
   - for example `172.32.0.0/24`
 - NGINX_IP, is an IPv4 address in docker network